 The terminal blocks are pluggable and can be detached from the electronics.
 To do this, loosen the two lateral locking levers of the terminal block with a small screwdriver.
-When loosening the locking, the terminal block is automatically squeezed out.
-It must snap in place when re-inserted.
+When loosening the locking,

 5.2 Connection - Density, mass flow rate measurement